Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

-Yaw is controlled by the tail rotor and is used in conjunction with, or against, the natural torque force that is generated by the spinning main rotors; as a natural reaction to the spinning blades the fuselage of the helicopter will always want to spin rapidly in the opposite direction.
+Yaw is controlled by the tail rotor and is used in conjunction with, or against, the natural torque force that is generated by the spinning main rotors.
+(As a natural reaction to the spinning blades, the fuselage of the helicopter will always want to spin in the opposite direction).

 The tail rotor generates sideways thrust in the same way as an airplane propeller generates thrust.
-If the amount of thrust equals the level of torque being generated because of the main blades then the helicopter fuselage won't spin round.
+If the amount of thrust equals the level of torque being generated from the spinning main blades, then the helicopter fuselage won't spin round.
 If the thrust exceeds the torque, the fuselage will yaw one way and if the torque exceeds the thrust then the fuselage will naturally yaw the other way.